RGB Curves Node

 The RGB Curves Node performs level adjustments on each color channel.

 Controls the amount of influence the node exerts on the image.

 Defines the input color that should be mapped to black.

 Defines the input color that should be mapped to white.

-To define the levels, use the eyedropper to select a color sample of a displayed image.
+To define the black and white levels, use the eyedropper to select a color sample of a displayed image.

-- A Bézier curve that varies the input levels (X axis) to produce an output level (Y axis).
-For the curve controls see: Curve widget.
+A Bézier curve that maps each input level (X axis) to an output level (Y axis).
+For the curve controls, see Curve widget.

 Below are some common curves you can use to achieve desired effects.